mjrodgers/ide-python/README.md

-# IDE-python package
+# pulsar-IDE-python package

 [![Greenkeeper badge](https://badges.greenkeeper.io/lgeiger/ide-python.svg)](https://greenkeeper.io/)

-Python language support for [Atom-IDE](https://atom-ide-community.github.io), powered by the [Python language server](https://github.com/palantir/python-language-server).
+Python language support for [Pulsar-edit](https://pulsar-edit.dev) (and [Atom-IDE](https://atom-ide-community.github.io)), powered by the [Python LSP server](https://github.com/python-lsp/python-lsp-server).

-This package was forked from the atom-community version, it has had the (nonfunctioning) debugger removed so it will now install on Pulsar-edit.
+This package has had the debugging features removed from the atom-community version, these seemed to no longer be functioning in Atom 1.60.0, and were preventing the package from loading in Pulsar-edit.

 ![ide-python](https://user-images.githubusercontent.com/13285808/30352538-b9687a76-9820-11e7-8876-c22751645d36.png)

 ## Requirements

-[`ide-python`](https://atom.io/packages/ide-python) requires [Atom `1.21+`](https://atom.io/), [Python language server `0.29+`](https://github.com/palantir/python-language-server) and the [`atom-ide-base`](https://atom.io/packages/atom-ide-base) package to expose the functionality within Atom.
+[`pulsar-ide-python`](https://atom.io/packages/ide-python) requires either [Pulsar-edit](https://pulsar-edit.dev) or [Atom `1.21+`](https://atom.io/), a [Python language server](https://github.com/python-lsp/python-lsp-server), and the [`atom-ide-base`](https://atom.io/packages/atom-ide-base) package to expose the functionality within Atom.

+pylsp

 ### Important